 - The detailed legislation setting out the change to the pension age can be found in Billet I of 26 January 2016 which is provided in the downloads section of this page.

 - If you are an employer you may have some payroll or other IT systems that need to take account of the changes.
-More information about the increase in pension age is provided in the downloads section including communications about this project and relevant documents:
+Frequently asked questions about the increase in pension age along with an employer communication are available in the downloads section of this page.